aimanyounises1/AI_Algortihms/README.md

 #### in case we have evidence variables
 <img src="https://github.com/aimanyounises1/AI_Algortihms/blob/master/Bayes_Ball.png" width="600" height="500">
 ### Steps:
-1. Start with initial factors
+*.
+Start with initial factors
-2. local CPTs instantiated by evidence.
+*. local CPTs instantiated by evidence.
-3. If an instantiated CPT becomes one-valued, discard the factor.
+*.
+If an instantiated CPT becomes one-valued, discard the factor.
 * While there are still hidden variables (not Q or evidence):
   * Pick a hidden variable H
   * Join all factors mentioning H
   *  Eliminate (sum out) H
   *   If the factor becomes one-valued, discard the factor
 * Join all remaining factors and normalize
-## E.g
+## E.g:

 <img src="https://github.com/aimanyounises1/AI_Algortihms/blob/master/Variable_Elimination.png" width="600" height="500">